Passport and notarial services

 - Emergency passports (for emergency travel only, and subject to a 48-hour processing period)

-- Witnessing of signatures (including for statutory declarations and drivers licence applications/renewals)
+- Witnessing of signatures (including for statutory declarations and driver licence applications/renewals)

 - Certifying a copy of a document

-As of November 1st 2017, all passport and notarial fees are payable only by debit or credit card at the Embassy.
+Passport and notarial fees are payable only by debit or credit card.

-Cards that are accepted by the embassy include the Dina Card, Visa, Visa electron, MasterCard and Maestro.
+Cards accepted by the Embassy include the Dina Card, Visa, Visa electron, MasterCard and Maestro.
 All payments will be processed in Serbian Dinars (RSD).

-For customers ouside Serbia, there is a possibility to make a bank transfer in EUR.
-Please get in touch with the Embassy or Consular Office in Skopje (fyROM) if you wish to use this option.
+For Australians in North Macedonia, you can make a bank transfer in euro (EUR) for passport and notary services.
+Contact the Embassy in Belgrade or our Consular Office in Skopje (North Macedonia) if you wish to use this option.

-It is important to recognise what the Australian Government can and cannot do for Australians overseas:
+It is important to understand what the Australian Government can and cannot do for Australians overseas:

-Australians in need of consular assistance overseas can contact the Department of Foreign Affairs and Trade on the following telephone numbers:
+Australians in need of consular assistance overseas can contact us on the following telephone numbers:

 +61 421 269 080 (SMS)

-Our Honorary Consul in Skopje may be able to assist you in case of a consular emergency in the former Yugoslav Republic of Macedonia.
-His contact details are:
+Our Honorary Consul in Skopje may be able to assist you in case of a consular emergency in North Macedonia.